 The tortoise will attempt to defend its personal space and drive off competition, protecting food/water resources and burrows.

 Some tortoise species are more social than others and don’t mind sharing space.
 Some will even allow other tortoises into their numerous burrows.

 However, if tortoises often fight, consider whether they need a bigger enclosure.

 Tortoises will begin headbutting others if they fear there may not be enough food and water.

 They’ll defend their resources and keep others at bay to avoid starvation or dehydration.
-It could mean your tortoise is overcrowded, or you’re feeding it too little or infrequently.
+It could mean the tortoise is overcrowded, or you’re feeding it too little or infrequently.

 Tortoises establish territory and dig burrows where there are ample resources.
-They’re happy to share if there’s enough for everyone, but if they deem the amount too small, they’ll drive off others.
+They’re happy to share if there’s enough for everyone, but if they consider the amount too small, they’ll drive off competition.

 Tortoises are easy-going creatures that don’t need much to stay calm.
-However, many things stress out tortoises, including noise, bullying, and over-handling.
+However, tortoises get stressed out by many things, including noise, bullying, predatory animals, and over-handling.

 This can lead to added aggression as the tortoise tries to relieve its distress.
 Headbutting and ramming will be an outlet for its frustrations.